richlawson/layout_builder_additions/README.md

   This module will work with both the core Layout Builder interface, as well as with the recommended Layout Builder Modal module (see below).

+* Adds a "Layout" entity operation.

+  Adds a "Layout" entity operation for content types that allow overridable layouts.
+This is useful on the content admin screen to save extra steps/clicks for editing layouts.

 REQUIREMENTS